sagemath/sagewiki_to_gh-2022-10-10/days40_projects.md

 Jeremy
 Vic

-I learned that there is a matroid project well underway already: see [[http://trac.sagemath.org/sage_trac/ticket/7477|the trac ticket]] and/or [[https://groups.google.com/group/sage-matroid|the Google group]]. -- Jeremy
+I learned that there is a matroid project well underway already: see `trac #7477 <http://trac.sagemath.org/sage_trac/ticket/7477>`_ and/or the Google group `sage-matroid <https://groups.google.com/group/sage-matroid>`_. -- Jeremy
 }}}